IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 You built the image and verified that it's available locally.

-Let's push the image into OpenShift's internal image registry.
+Push the image into OpenShift's internal image registry.
 First, login to the image registry by running the following command in web terminal.
 A session token is obtained using the `oc whoami -t` command and used as the password to login.

 ```
 docker login -u openshift -p $(oc whoami -t) image-registry.openshift-image-registry.svc:5000
 ```

-[comment]: <> (Specify how to create a project in OpenShift - is it needed?)

 Now, push the image into OpenShift's internal image registry, which will take 1-2 minutes: